Limitation of Funds

 Practical Implications

-- This clause protects both parties from unauthorized expenditures and ensures fiscal discipline in cost-reimbursement contracts.
-Contractors must have robust cost-tracking and communication systems to avoid overruns and maintain compliance.
-Failure to notify or exceeding funds can result in non-reimbursement and contractual disputes.
+- This clause protects both parties from unauthorized expenditures and ensures clear communication about funding status.
+Contractors must have robust cost tracking and notification systems to avoid noncompliance.
+Failure to notify or exceeding allotted funds can result in non-reimbursement and contract disputes.